 Watch this video for additional information about drying electrical cabinets with a Parker cabinet dryer.

-This post was contributed by David Connaughton, Product Manager, and Judy Silva, Compressed Air and Gas Treatment Technology Team Member, Parker Hannifin
+This post was contributed by David Connaughton, product manager, Compressed Air and Gas Treatment Technology Team Member, Parker Hannifin